 How It Works

-Janet purchased her home years ago and has watched it grow steadily in value.
-Still active in her career and traveling frequently, she's beginning to find home ownership more and more of a hassle.
+Janet purchased a rental property years ago and has watched it grow steadily in value.
+Still active in her career and traveling frequently, she's beginning to find management of the property more and more of a hassle.
 At this stage of her life, Janet has decided to move to a 55+ condominium development, where all exterior maintenance is provided and she doesn't have to worry about security issues.
-Janet sees this as an opportunity to give her existing house to an organization that's important to her while realizing valuable tax benefits.
+Janet sees this as an opportunity to give her rental property to an organization that's important to her while realizing valuable tax benefits.

-Janet qualifies for a federal income tax charitable deduction of $250,000, which is her home's fair market value today.
+Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is the property's fair market value today.
 She is able to claim 30 percent of her $200,000 adjusted gross income, or $60,000, in the year of the gift.
 In the five years following, she can continue to use up the remaining $190,000 deduction.
-Janet is happy in her new condo and loves knowing that the gift of her house will make a big difference to Bates and Bates students.
+Janet is happy in her new condo and loves knowing that the gift of her property will make a big difference to Bates and Bates students.